Needs and Wants Worksheets

 Does your little economist know the difference between needs and wants?
-This collection of printable needs and wants worksheets introduces the concept and aims at helping kids of grade 2, grade 3, and grade 4 comprehend the subtle differences between needs and wants with charts and exercises like sorting, identifying, cut and glue activity and more.
+This collection of printable needs and wants worksheets introduces the concept and aims at helping kids of kindergarten through grade 4 comprehend the subtle differences between needs and wants with charts and exercises like sorting, identifying, cut and glue activity and more.
 Kids reflect and ponder on real-life situations, list out their needs and wants and learn to strike a balance between the two in the process.
+We offer some free worksheets too!

 How is a need different from a want?
 Needs are obligations while wants are desires.
-Brainstorm kids of grade 2 and grade 3, using this needs and wants chart consisting of precise definitions with examples.
+Brainstorm 1st grade and 2nd grade kids using this needs and wants chart consisting of precise definitions with examples.

 Addressing needs and wants leads to satisfaction, and comprehending the differences between the two becomes vital.
 Kids review the differences between needs and wants with this printable T-chart.